 Pinson is a tiny town located in the state of Tennessee.
 With a population of 464 people and just one neighborhood, Pinson is the 340th largest community in Tennessee.

-Telecommuters are a relatively large percentage of the workforce: 9.85% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Pinson telecommute to their jobs.
+Overall, about 9.85% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Pinson in 2022 was $41,238, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,952 for a family of four.
 However, Pinson contains both very wealthy and poor people as well.